 - 6 Mbit/s or faster for 720p content

-- 2.5 Mbit/s or faster for standard-definition content
+- 2.5 Mbit/s or faster for SD (standard definition) content

 To check your Internet speed, ask your Internet service provider (ISP) or use an online bandwidth test on a device that's on the same network as your Apple TV.
 Internet connection speeds vary depending on your ISP and other factors.

 If you meet the recommended speed and still need help, try the steps below.

 Check your Internet connection

 - Move your Apple TV closer to your base station and check for interference.